f5devcentral/orijen-py/README.md

 - Handle 400s with a response function
 - Handle errors post retry logic
 - Unified/More sane schema handling
+- There is no endpoint to get a single service credential.
+Can they be renewed or revoked?

 ## Usage Examples